ydsingh/alexa/aws/Amazon-IOT/webapp-thing/README.md

 1. Modify the fields labeled REGION and mqttEndpoint and IdentityPoolId

 #### Launch the page

+Be sure you are working from a local laptop repository, cloned or downloaded from github.com/alexa/alexa-cookbook.

  + Open in the page thing1.html in your favorite browser.
    + You can open the page right from within your project folder, you do not need to host it on a website.
  + The page should display with a green status label saying "CONNECTED"